factore/factore-dotfiles/README.md

 **Linters**

-Symlink all the linters into your home folder
+Symlink all the linter dotfiles into your home folder

     for f in $(ls -d ~/.factore-dotfiles/linters/.*); do ln -s $f ~/; done && ls -al ~/